Here's today's selection of job opportunities from CareerHub

 Each year the Division of Sciences sponsors students returning home for their mid-semester break.
 The students arrange to visit their old school, to talk about studying Sciences at Otago.
 This contact with their old school may vary from a 5 minute talk to the full school assembly to an informal meeting for a half hour over the lunch break.
 It depends on what the school wants really.

 We like to send 2nd and 3rd year students who have had experience in a residential college, and now flatting as well.
 Training is given by the Schools Liaison Office and Divisional Staff, letters of introduction to schools (to demonstrate that the students are bona fide representatives of Otago) and resources are provided.
-Payment consists of travel costs being covered, when the Ambassadors report is submitted (up to $175 for South Island schools, $300 for North Island, or the value of your receipts, which ever is the least).
+Payment consists of travel costs being covered, up to $300, when the Ambassador's report is submitted.
+GST receipts must be provided.

-The application should include the school you would like to visit, why you think you'd be a good ambassador, and your CV.
+The application should include the school you would like to visit, why you think you'd be a good ambassador, your academic transcript, and your CV.
 We look forward to hearing from you.

 Between July and November, Intermediate and Secondary schools around New Zealand exhort their students to participate in the regional Science fairs, which are co-ordinated by the Royal Society of New Zealand.

-The prize being awarded at the Science Fair consists of a place at Hands-On Science, as well as covering travel costs to and from Dunedin for the Hands-On at Otago week.
-(Hands-On Science is a weeklong science camp for senior secondary students)
+The prize being awarded at the Science Fair consists of a place at Hands-On at Otago, as well as covering travel costs to and from Dunedin.
+(Hands-On at Otago is a week- long science camp for senior secondary students)

-The judges present the prize, giving a brief description of Hands-On Science and extolling the virtues of Otago.
-Sometimes, there is also the opportunity to outline the post-grad's own research, which is very encouraging.
+The judges present the prize, giving a brief description of Hands-On at Otago and extolling the virtues of Otago.
+Sometimes, there is also the opportunity to outline the postgrad's own research, which is very encouraging.

 Full briefing is given, and contact with the Regional Science Fairs is managed by University Staff.